top of page

 10. Build Awareness Using CTV and OTT Video Ads

 Not every retail store has a steady stream of existing customers.
-And, new stores need a cost-effective and measurable way to get the word out.
-Before employing some of the other tactics on this list you'll want to build some solid awareness.
-It's less likely that someone is going to click a paid search ad or even a highly relevant weather-triggered ad if they've never heard of your store.
+New stores need a cost-effective and measurable way to get the word out.
+Before employing some of the other tactics on this list, you'll want to build some solid awareness.
+It's less likely that someone is going to click on a paid search ad or even a highly relevant weather-triggered ad if they've never heard of your store.

-Unlike traditional TV commercial ad buys, CTV/OTT ads can be targeted to a specific audience, you can track conversions, and you can start or stop them whenever you would like.
-And, because some of these ads include a clickable call-to-action, you're actually able to measure clickthrough rate, cost per click, conversions, on-site engagement, and traffic quality.
+Unlike traditional TV commercial ad buys, CTV/OTT ads can be targeted to a specific audience.
+You can track conversions and start or stop your ads whenever you would like.
+Additionally, because some of these ads include a clickable call-to-action, you're actually able to measure click-through rate, cost per click, conversions, on-site engagement, and traffic quality.

-One of the biggest advantages of CTV/OTT ads is that you can target using addressable geo-fencing as opposed to reaching everyone within a city or DMA.
-For example, a high-end boutique store may only want to reach individuals with disposable income and they find these people are more likely to live in homes in a specific area of town.
-With addressable geofencing you can pick specific houses that will receive your ads and thereby avoid wasting spend on users no likely to turn into in-store foot traffic.
+One of the biggest advantages of CTV/OTT ads is that you can target using addressable geo-fencing instead of reaching everyone within a city or DMA.
+For example, a high-end boutique store may only want to reach individuals with disposable income, and they find that these people are more likely to live in homes in a specific area of town.
+With addressable geofencing, you can select specific houses that will receive your ads and thereby avoid wasting spend on users not likely to convert into in-store foot traffic.

 Having multiple locations and wanting to control store-level offers is another use for addressable geo-fencing.
-You can show one ad to one neighborhood and drive them to location A and then show a different ad to another neighborhood and drive them to location B.
+You can show one ad to one neighborhood and drive them to location A, then show a different ad to another neighborhood and drive them to location B.

-While it's more difficult to track in-store foot traffic driven by CTV/OTT ads there are a number of options to help tie everything together.
+While it's more difficult to track in-store foot traffic driven by CTV/OTT ads, there are a number of options to help tie everything together.
 First, you can track how many users went to your landing page and clicked to get directions.
 Second, you can provide a custom discount code on your landing page specific to these ads.
-And, lastly, if you have multiple locations you can run a segmented market test to determine if running these ads increases foot traffic over the same time period.
+Lastly, if you have multiple locations, you can run a segmented market test to determine if running these ads increases foot traffic over the same time period.
 You'll want to be careful about how you run these tests to ensure you're getting true learnings, but most platforms can help provide additional details necessary to have sound results.

 There are countless ways, both organically and paid, to increase retail foot traffic to fit on one list.
 These are simply the top ten that we've found create the greatest lift in same-store foot traffic and sales.

-Have an idea of your own or want to discuss having us work on your campaign?
+Have an idea of your own or want to discuss how increasing traffic at your store?
 Let us know in the comments below or contact our team directly to get started.

 Digital Marketing Agency Black Workspace